Meeting WCAG 2.0

 EVALUATION: Is equivalent information available through the voice or text browser as is available through a browser and is the information presented in a similar logical order as when viewed through a browser?
 Does it still make sense?

 WHY: All evaluation tools put slightly different emphasis on the results, so it is possible to overlook certain aspects, particularly those that require user judgement to rectify.
+See Top Accessibility Testing Tools for more information.
 Any of the following validators are suitable.

 EVALUATION: Rectify all W3C Priorities, definitely all WCAG 2.0 Level A and any that you can of AA.